-At Converge, we know everyone has a calling, following the crowd costs too much, and students really do make a difference on missional internships.
+At Converge, we know everyone has a calling, following the crowd will not bring transformation, and a personalized missions project is the best way to discover your purpose.

 Every YWAM Converge participant will engage these values through formal and informal Bible Studies, learning activities, and discussion, including the following topics from 2 Peter 1:

 How 2 Peter 1:4-8 has helped shape YWAM Converge:

 We listen closely to God and obey fully all he says to do.
 We are resourceful, which means we quickly turn to God and faithfully search for ways to accomplish our assignments.

 Our ministry flows out of being vulnerable, humble, and holy in intimate friendship with God.
 We choose what reflects God’s character.

 We grow in the knowledge of God’s works and his ways.
 We are teachable learners.